 - Complete and print the Major Change Form, to add/drop major.

-- Meet with the Director of Undergraduate Studies, Professor William Rossi in 363 PLC (office hours link) for advising and to have this document signed.
+- Meet with the Associate Director of Undergraduate Studies, Professor Corbett Upton in 375 PLC (office hours link) for advising and to have this document signed.

 English majors may take a wide variety of challenging courses in literary studies, expository writing, cultural studies, theory, ecocriticism, film, and folklore.
 To explore the Department’s many opportunities for undergraduates, follow the clicks below.